 What are Audiences?

 From a business perspective, audiences are subsets, or segments, of all your users.
 Your users are grouped by their attributes, such as their registration status, last active date, department, role, or location.

 From a technical perspective, an audience is just a wrapper around a query and some metadata.
 Knowing this comes in handy if you are planning to create custom audiences using advanced querying.
 But you may not find this necessary, because Firstup automatically creates a number of audiences for you.

 Why Do I Need Audiences?

 Use audiences to target the right information to the right people.
-For users to actively follow a program, its information must be meaningful to them.
+For users to actively follow a community, its information must be meaningful to them.
 Using audiences enables you to restrict “noise” in your communications.

 Create and use audiences primarily to target topics and campaigns.